-If your cat is permitted to go outside, either free-roaming or in an enclosure then there is no sure-fire way to prevent ticks, but there are some products on the market which will assist in deterring them.
-These include:
+If your cat is permitted to go outside, either free-roaming or in an enclosure then there is no sure-fire way to prevent ticks, but there are some products on the market that will assist in deterring them.

 - Frontline Plus Top Spot

 - Proban tablets, 1/4 of a tablet every 2 days

 - Even if you are using the above treatments, it is still important to check your cat for ticks every day.

 - Begin with the head.
 Carefully check (by looking and feeling with your hands).
 Don’t forget to check inside the ears and under the chin/throat areas.

 - Move down to the front legs, not forgetting to check between the toes.

 - Feel along the cat’s body, including the belly.
 Move down to the rear legs, again checking between the toes.

 - Inspect the cat’s genital region as ticks can sometimes be found there, and finish with the tail.